-After losing her husband, Rob, four years ago to suicide, Poorna wrote her memoir Chase the Rainbow, which documents Rob’s death and investigates more widely suicide and addiction.
+After losing her husband, Rob, to suicide, Poorna wrote her memoir Chase the Rainbow, which documents Rob’s death and investigates more widely suicide and addiction.
 Her latest memoir, In Search of Silence, offers a more personal and philosophical exploration of life and death.

 She joins us here to share her advice for navigating the aftermath of loss during the festive period, along with some tips for what to do if you’re supporting a grieving loved one.

-If you’re living with grief at Christmas time, you can often feel obliged to go to parties and social gatherings that you’re really not up for.
+If you’re living with grief at Christmas time, you may be feeling obliged to join in with festivities that you’re really not up for.
 But, as Poorna explains, it’s important to give yourself time.

 “Every time I’ve decided to ignore the voice in my head saying ‘You know what, you’re not up for this Christmas party,’ but gone anyway, it’s been a disaster for my mental and emotional health.
 So I really do encourage that if you can’t handle spending concentrated time socialising, don’t!”

 It’s also wise to think about the people you surround yourself with when you’re grieving.
 Not everyone knows the right thing to say and may not offer the support you need.

 “Choose your people well.
 I think it’s important to know who you can talk to if you’re suddenly feeling sad and grief-stricken,” says Poorna.
 “Don’t expect everyone to have the emotional capacity to hold space for you, but equally, managing other people’s discomfort around your grief isn’t your responsibility.”